Singing New Englanders:

 Video program - one hour program titled, A Stoughton Musicfest.

 This program, written by Roger Hall, features a history of America's oldest choral society, the Old Stoughton Musical Society, founded in 1786.
-There is also a short play - "William Billings Teaches A Singing School," about a typical 18th century New England school for young people, taught by the Father of American Choral Music, William Billings of Boston.
+There is also a short play - "William Billings Teaches A Singing School," about a typical 18th century New England school for young people, taught by the Father of American Choral Music.
 For this play, Billings is portrayed by popular local actor, Skip Mahoney.
 There are also performances by several soloists and an adult chorus, plus a combined elementary school chorus, and high school instrumental ensemble.
 This video may be shown on a TV but you must have a HDMI connection from your computer or a similar connection from your computer to your TV set.

 Two additional music albums (20 titles):